 Launch an Online Course

 Faculty members interested in putting a course online should work with the Instructional Design and Technology unit of the Delphi Center.
 A team of instructional designers will work with faculty members at any level to put a course online.
-Whether it's offering informal consultation regarding how to use a Wiki, or building an entire course for the faculty member, our instructional designers will work with you to ensure that your online course provides an engaging teaching and learning experience.
+Request a consultation and our instructional designers will work with you to ensure that your online course provides an engaging teaching and learning experience.

 Definition of an online class

 An online class is one in which 100% of content is delivered online, synchronously or asynchronously.

 Online courses are approved in the same way as any other course, following established university and departmental policies.
 All courses offered online must meet the same learning outcomes as other sections of the same course offered in different modalities or in different locations.
 See the Office of Academic Planning and Accountability website for forms and directions.